What Is the PAST for Air Force Pararescue and Combat Controller?

 This test must be conducted in the order listed below and within a 3-hour timeframe.
 Record PAST results on unit letterhead.
 If the member is unable to meet any minimum standard, they have failed the test and the test will end at that point.
 However, the member should continue to take the remainder of the test (if willing) to determine other weak/strong points of his physical condition.
 Test administrators should sign and have commanders endorse test results with a copy provided to the member.

-One 25 meters underwater swim.
 The 25 meters underwater swim should be demonstrated first either through actual demonstration or by use of the training video that has already been supplied to recruiting squadrons.
 If members surface or break the water surface during any portion of the swim, the test will be stopped and considered a failure for the entire PAST.
 Swimsuits and swim goggles are the only equipment items allowed.
-Do allow a 5-10 minute rest before the next event.
+Do allow a 5 to 10-minute rest before the next event.
 Members should carefully stretch for the swim during this break time.

 Allow a 3-minute break between each calisthenics exercise.
 The Calisthenic Exercises consist of the following: